OdinOfAesir/Tcgplayer_webscrapper/README.md

 - **Utils**: Text parsing and Discord integration utilities
 - **Config**: YAML-based configuration with Python loader
 - **Scripts**: Main monitoring logic with clean imports

-This structure follows software engineering best practices with clear separation of concerns, making the codebase maintainable and extensible.